thebigrick/catalyst-pluginizr/README.md

 ### Requirements for a Plugin

 - TypeScript project: Each plugin must be a TypeScript project with a valid `tsconfig.json`.
-- `register-plugins.ts` file: Inside the plugin’s src folder, create a file named `register-plugins.ts`.
+- `register-plugins.ts` file: Inside the plugin's src folder, create a file named `register-plugins.ts`.
 This file should import and call `registerFnPlugin` and/or `registerFcPlugin` to declare plugins.

 ## Declaring Plugins

-You have two types of plugins:
+You have three types of plugins:

 1. **Function Plugins** (`registerFnPlugin`):
    Useful for wrapping or modifying server actions and other arbitrary functions.

 2. **Component Plugins** (`registerFcPlugin`):
    Ideal for wrapping React components.
 This lets you modify UI components without altering their source code directly.

+3. **Non-Function Values** (`registerFnPlugin`):
+   Used for modifying static values like strings, numbers, or objects.

+Each plugin type supports multiple plugins on the same target through the `sortOrder` parameter, which determines the order of execution.

+### Plugin Execution Order

+Plugins are executed based on their `sortOrder` parameter (default: 0).
+Plugins with lower `sortOrder` values are executed first.
+For example:

+- A plugin with `sortOrder: -10` runs before a plugin with `sortOrder: 0`
+- A plugin with `sortOrder: 5` runs after a plugin with `sortOrder: 0`
+- Plugins with the same `sortOrder` have no guaranteed execution order

 ### Example: Function Plugin